 Detailed execution plan, including how the group will pay back their accumulated debt.

-Any other measures requested by the Vice-President (Operations) or Director of Finance
+Any other measures requested by the Vice-President (Finance & Administration) or Director of Finance

 Group contact information, including incoming members where possible if the repayment plan spans more than one operational year.

-The repayment plan may include debt forgiveness at the discretion of the Vice-President (Operations).
+The repayment plan may include debt forgiveness at the discretion of the Vice-President (Finance & Administration).

 If debt forgiveness is determined to be larger than $1,000, the group must bring this as a motion for Council approval.